What Are Database Models? Types, Examples, and Use Cases Explained

 Benefits and Drawbacks of Network Database Model

 One of the primary benefits of the network model is its ability to provide faster data access due to the multiple relationships it supports.
-This model is particularly advantageous in scenarios that require complex relationship management, ensuring efficient data retrieval and updates.
+This model is particularly advantageous in scenarios that require complex relationship management, providing efficient data retrieval and updates.

 However, the network model's complexity in implementation and maintenance can be a significant drawback.
 Its intricate structure requires careful planning and management, making it more challenging to maintain compared to simpler models.